Crewe Green

-Crewe Green is a small village and civil parish in the unitary authority of Cheshire East and the ceremonial county of Cheshire, England.
+Crewe Green is a small village and former civil parish, now in the parish of Weston and Crewe Green, in the unitary authority area of Cheshire East and the ceremonial county of Cheshire, England.
 The village lies 1½ miles to the east of the centre of Crewe.
 The parish also includes a dispersed settlement of houses and farms called Slaughter Hill, the Jacobean mansion of Crewe Hall, and the industrial estates of Crewe Hall Enterprise Park and Crewe Hall Farm.
 Nearby villages include Haslington and Stowford.

 According to the 2001 census, the parish had a population of 140, increasing to 213 at the 2011 Census.

 History

 Crewe Green, then known as Crewe, was originally a township within the ancient parish of Barthomley.
 In the 12th and 13th centuries, it was the seat of the de Crewe (or de Criwa) family.
 The manor passed to the de Praers family of Barthomley by the marriage of Johanna de Crewe to Richard de Praers in 1319.
 Later in the 14th century it passed to the Fouleshurst (or Foulehurst) family, who held the manor jointly with Barthomley until around 1575.
 Sir Randolph Crewe purchased the manor in 1608, and it was held by various branches of the Crewe family until 1936, when most of the land was sold to the Duchy of Lancaster.
 The present Crewe Hall was built for Sir Randolph and dates from 1615 to 1636.

 Crewe Green was made a separate ecclesiastical parish in 1857, and a separate civil parish in 1866.
 It also lay within Nantwich Hundred, Nantwich Poor Law Union, and Nantwich Rural Sanitary District.
 Later on it was part of Nantwich Rural District.
 Changes to its boundaries were made in 1936, which included the transfer of Crewe railway station from the civil parish to the municipal borough of Crewe, adjacent to it.
 In 1974 local government re-organisation saw it become part of the borough of Crewe and Nantwich.
-The parish was also renamed in 1974 from Crewe to Crewe Green to avoid confusion with the neighbouring borough.
+The parish was renamed in 1984 from Crewe to Crewe Green to avoid confusion with the neighbouring town.
+On 1 April 2023 the parish was abolished to form "Weston and Crewe Green".